torchbox/k8s-ts-ingress/README.md

 required; clients without SNI support will not work.
 This is not considered a deficiency, since all current TLS clients support SNI.

-SSLv3 (and earlier) is not supported.

-TLS support currently has several limitations:

-* Specifying custom Diffie-Hellman parameters (dhparams) is not supported.
-* OCSP is not supported.
-* Multiple certificates per Ingress (e.g. Elliptic Curve and RSA certificates) is not supported.
-* TLS session resumption across multiple servers is not supported.
-* TLS client certification authentication is not supported.
-* HTTP Strict Transport Security is not supported (although applications which send their own HSTS headers will work fine).
-* TLS connections to origin servers (pods) is not supported.
-* The following Traffic Server TLS configuration options are supported; all other TLS configuration is ignored.
-    * `proxy.config.ssl.TLSv1`
-    * `proxy.config.ssl.TLSv1_1`
-    * `proxy.config.ssl.TLSv1_2`
-    * `proxy.config.ssl.server.honor_cipher_order`
-    * `proxy.config.ssl.server.cipher_suite`

-If you don't want to use Kubernetes for TLS, you can configure your own TLS certificates in `ssl_multicert.config` or though some other mechanism (e.g. the `ssl-cert-loader` plugin).
+If you don't want to use Kubernetes for TLS, set `tls: false` in `kubernetes.config`, then configure your own TLS certificates in `ssl_multicert.config` or though some other mechanism (e.g. the `ssl-cert-loader` plugin).
 In that case, TLS works exactly as it would if Kubernetes was not involved.

 Debugging
 ---------